-Figure 6.1a shows the Root Locus plots for the two proposed IFF modifications and the relative damping control.
+Figure 6.1a shows the Root Locus plots for the two proposed IFF modifications as well as for relative damping control.
 While the two pairs of complex conjugate open-loop poles are identical for both IFF modifications, the transmission zeros are not.
 This means that the closed-loop behavior of both systems will differ when large control gains are used.

-The closed-loop poles corresponding to the system with added springs (in red) are bounded to the left half plane implying unconditional stability.
-This is not the case for the system in which the controller is augmented with an HPF (in blue).
+One can observe that the closed loop poles corresponding to the system with added springs (in red) are bounded to the left half plane implying unconditional stability.
+This is not the case for the system where the controller is augmented with an HPF (in blue).
 It is interesting to note that the maximum added damping is very similar for both modified IFF techniques.